DanielBalsam/surv_ai/README.md

 The abstraction in this repository that is capable of producing a multi-agent model is referred to as an `Assembly`.

-These models are ultimately a form of "sentiment analysis," in that the output of the models is only as good as the data corpus that is provided.
-However, as demonstrated in the examples below, trends in `Assembly` produced models are able to map with surprising precision to trends observed in other statistical models assessing the same problem area.
+The models produced are ultimately a form of sentiment analysis, and thus the quality of the models is only as good as the data corpus that is provided.
+However, as demonstrated in the examples below, trends in `Assembly` produced models are able to fit to trends observed in other statistical models assessing the same problem area.

 With further advances in large language models, and AI broadly, multi-agent modeling may continue to prove a useful paradigm for classification and regression models, and may become a valuable extra data point for researchers investigating